frederic-perez/AmE-dictionary/data/dictionary.md

 __broth__
 __brother-in-arms__ _n_ :two: (brothers in arms) A fellow soldier or comrade in a shared struggle. _I serve Rome, my officers, and my brothers-in-arms._
 __Brothers Grimm__ _n_
-__brouhaha__ _n_ :four: /BROO-hah-hah/ Brouhaha is a synonym of both uproar and hubbub, and can mean “a noisy confusion of sound” or “state of commotion.” _A brouhaha erupted over the bill, even though the opposing party stood to gain just as much from its passage._
+__brouhaha__ _n_ :five: /BROO-hah-hah/ Brouhaha is a synonym of both uproar and hubbub, and can mean “a noisy confusion of sound” or “state of commotion.” _A brouhaha erupted over the bill, even though the opposing party stood to gain just as much from its passage._
 __brow__ _n_ The projecting upper edge of a steep place. _On the brow of a sloping hill._
-__browbeat__ _v_ Discourage or frighten with threats or a domineering manner; intimidate. _Syn_ bully, swagger _The police attempted to browbeat me into revealing my accomplices, but I would never squeal on my friends._
+__browbeat__ _v tr_ :two: Discourage or frighten with threats or a domineering manner; intimidate. _Syn_ bully, swagger _The police attempted to browbeat me into revealing my accomplices, but I would never squeal on my friends._
 __browbeaten__ _adj_
 __brown shirt__ _n_ Soldiers in Hitler’s storm trooper army, SA during the Nazi regime.
 They were called this because of the colored shirts they wore.
 To call someone a brown shirt is to call them a Nazi soldier, usually hinting that they oppose human rights or freedom.
 This is a very serious insult, and in forums is used to Flame someone.
 __Brownie__ _n_ A member of a Guiding organization for girls aged seven years old to ten years old.
 Brownies were first organized by Lord Baden-Powell in 1914, to complete the range of age groups for girls in Scouting. _Brownie salute._